Memotexe/DementiaTrack/README.md

       password it will need changed in the settings.py file under leadmanager
     - In regards to adding data to the MySQL server simply open MySQL Workbench and create the schema dementia_track then import all necessary data files
+#7.)
+To run email on overview
+    -First create file under leadmanager/database called emailpassword.txt and put in '3&MSugsWHGbi2txh' -Change reciever address on line 45 in api.py to whatever email address you want to send to.